jsyang/microarmy/README.md

 ### Dev log

+    Jan 6, 2014
+    Using atom.coffee now instead of rewriting everything to fit within previous codebase.
+This works better since I moved from using multiple canvases to just a single one.
+A lot of boilerplate work has been taken care of with atom, including: preloading, sound and game loop.
+I just need to finish the port over so I worry less about the game engine and more about the game itself.
+Accordingly, I've deleted soundmanager2, preloader and HTML5preloader.
+    The build process has also been simplified, I've removed the preprocess step for now as I'm only targeting web / webkit!

     Jan 5, 2014
     Moving towards a simpler, flatter code-base.
 Took out `grunt dev` task, since we can just switch the minification on and off.
 Less switches the better; every build is more or less testing a release build.
 Also rewrote some of